rust-lang/nomicon/src/atomics/acquire-release.md

 _happens-before_ (or happens-after) relations and are represented as thin arrows (→) on these diagrams.
-They are weaker than the _sequenced before_ double-arrows (⇒) that occur inside a single thread, but can still be used with the arrow rules to determine which values of a memory location are valid to read.
+They are weaker than the _sequenced before_ double-arrows (⇒) that occur inside a single thread, but can still be used with the coherence rules to determine which values of a memory location are valid to read.

 When a happens-before arrow stores a data value to an atomic (via a release